Skip to Content

 Olympos Treehouses

-We continued to walk towards the far end of the ruins where the car park is because we also had an emergency mission whilst in Olympos.
+We continued to walk towards the far end of the ruins where the car park is to check out the practical facilities for visitors.

-Knowing Olympos is famous for its treehouse accommodation, we hoped there would be a little market somewhere to help us out in our time of desperate need.
+Knowing Olympos is famous for its treehouse accommodation, we thought there would be at least a little market.

-At the car park entrance, there was our market – and our market sold toothpaste.
+At the car park entrance and ticket office, there was our market.

-Toothpaste safely in bag, we headed back along the path, past the wonderfully serene river mouth and onto the beach to wait for the dinghy back to our gület.
+We headed back along the path, past the wonderfully serene river mouth and onto the stretch of long beach to wait for the dinghy back to our gület.

-Well, we just had to christen the calm seas of Olympos and go for a swim.
+Well, we just had to christen the calm seas of Olympos – our maiden voyage to this area of the Mediterranean coast of Turkey – and go for a swim.

 Fabulous!